USS Supply (IX-147): Service history

 Supply sailed for Pearl Harbor, on 7 July, where she underwent extensive alterations to enable her to double the amount of stores that could be kept in a ready-for-issue status.
 The ship sailed for Yap, Caroline Islands, to assist in setting up an aviation supply depot there.
 Pending the military operation against the island, the supply ship was routed to Peleliu, via Funafuti, Tulagi, and Manus, arriving on 14 October, the day the island was declared secure.
 As she could not anchor there, Supply moved up to Kossol Passage.
 The ship remained there for a month supplying Marine Air Group 11 (MAG 11) with aircraft stores.
 On 15 November, she steamed to the fleet anchorage at Ulithi, where she assisted PBM tenders and MAG 45 for several weeks.
 At this time it was decided that Yap was to be bypassed, and the ship's destination was changed to Guam.

 Supply arrived at Guam, on 7 December 1944, and by 7 February 1945, had stripped herself of all supplies.
 She returned to Roi, to replenish, and then sailed for Saipan, on 3 March.
 Her next mission was to assist in establishing an aviation supply depot at Okinawa.
 However, due to the kamikaze attacks on the fleet there, it was decided to retain the ship in the Mariana Islands until the island was secured.
 On 25 May, Supply was redesignated from "Unclassified Miscellaneous" IX-147 to "Aviation Supply Issues Ship" AVS-1.

 Supply finally sailed for Okinawa, on 8 July, and arrived there a week later.
 She first discharged her top-loaded cargo to seaplane tenders and then began transferring bulk stores to the beaches.
 The ship was at Okinawa when hostilities with Japan ceased.
-She remained there until 3 November, when she weighed anchor enroute to the United States, via Pearl Harbor.
+She remained there until 3 November, when she weighed anchor en route to the United States, via Pearl Harbor.